-3 A cohort is a group of persons with a similar condition grouped or housed together for observation over a period of time.
+&lt;sup>5 A cohort is a group of persons with a similar condition grouped or housed together for observation over a period of time.
 Isolation and quarantine are public health practices used to protect the public from exposure to individuals who have or may have a contagious disease.
-For purposes of this document, and as defined by the CDC, quarantine as the separation of a person or group of people reasonably believed to have been exposed to a communicable disease but not yet symptomatic, from others who have not been
+For purposes of this document, and as defined by the CDC, quarantine is the separation of a person or group of people reasonably believed to have been exposed to a communicable disease but not yet symptomatic, from others who have not been exposed, to prevent the possible spread of the communicable disease.
+For purposes of this document, and as defined by the CDC, isolation is the separation of a person or group of people known or reasonably believed to be infected with a communicable disease and potentially infectious from others to prevent the spread of the communicable disease.